qmlWizard/ErDigvijay/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Molecular Simulations using Quantum Computing
+- 🔭 I’m currently working on Quantum Computing
 - 🌱 I’m currently learning Quantum Algorithms and Quantum Mechanics
 - 👯 I’m looking to collaborate on Quantum Computing projects
 - 💬 Ask me about TensorFlow, CNN, ANN.